Small group tour of Eastern and Central Australia

 In the afternoon we return to Bourke for a walking tour of the town to learn more about its history.

-Overview: This spends a night in Charleville.
-Whilst here the group have the opportunity to go star and planet gazing, take time to the historic town and understand the value of wool to a town like Charleville in the early 20th century period.
-Take a of the heritage listed Hotel Corones with a rags to riches story linked to Qantas, Greek islands, Brisbane and .
+This small group tour spends a night in Charleville.
+Whilst here the group have the opportunity to go star and planet gazing, take time to tour the historic town and understand the value of wool to a town like Charleville in the early 20th century period.
+Take a private tour of the heritage listed Hotel Corones with a rags to riches story linked to Qantas, Greek islands, Brisbane and Sydney.

 This afternoon we explore the town and its history, we will visit the Charleville Historic House Museum and its building that dates back to 1887.
 We’ll also learn more about the time the local airport became temporarily part of the USA in 1942 on a secret WWII tour.
 In the evening we will star gaze at the magnificent outback sky at the Charleville Cosmos Centre & Observatory.
 Charleville was the home to the stagecoach company Cobb and Co for many years.
 With the main coach building factory based in Charleville.